elastos/Elastos.ELA.MiscTools/docs/eid/elastos-eid-v0.2.4.md

 # The EID v0.2.4/upgrade[20251111]

 The elastos-eid-v0.2.4 version has been released.
-The ueidrade mainly includes:
+The upgrade mainly includes:

 -  Synchronizing Main Chain SPV Optimization。